DanielEphraty/batchscanner/docs/sikcommander.rst

-SikCommander: high-level CLI manager
+SikCommander: CLI commander
 =====================================

+``sikcommander.py`` implements :class:`~batchscanner.sikcommander.SikCommander`: a CLI commander
-SikCommander is a CLI interface for managing a CLI session with a Siklu radio (implemented in *sikcommander.py*).
+for high-level management of CLI session with a Siklu radio.
 It provides the following functionality:

  #.
 Manage a CLI session with a radio (a wrapper for :class:`~batchscanner.sikcli.SikCli`)
  #.
 Run 'show' CLI commands and parse the output